jhwinters/testimg/README.md

 use of the same scarce resources (people, places, things) and the commitments need to be held in a single place.

+Users (staff, pupils and the general public) see information tailored to their particular requirements.
+The general public can see only things flagged as being for public consumption; staff and pupils can see their own commitments (timetable + everything else) and suitably authorized users (under the control of the system administrator) can choose what they see.

 The data held within Scheduler can be fed out to external calendaring programs, and to hand-held devices.
 It updates automatically from the school's MIS, and provides automated notification of clashes